tonytvo/blog-generator/content/blog/tools-of-titans/index.md

   - **the monopoly question**: are you starting with a big share of a small market?
   - **the secret question**: have you identified a unique opportunity that others don't see?
   - **the distribution question**: do you have a way to not just create but deliver your product?

-## Gut investing
-- start by exploring an idea emotionally, then do traditional due diligence using objective data.
-- When researching ideas emotionally, take the novel features and think about how they will impact users' emotions and play out over the long run.

 ## resilience
 - preparing for the worst conditions enables individuals to stand up when faced with failures and falls